 It’s important to remember that in an interview, you aren’t being assessed on how quickly you can answer questions.
 Instead, your interviewer is looking at how you answer them and what you say.
 Therefore, it’s vital that you take your time, especially when it comes to questions that leave you lost for words.

 It’s worth keeping in mind that rushing is not a desirable quality in any employee.
-Often, hiring managers and potential employers are looking for candidates that are careful, thoughtful, and take their time, as this demonstrates that they’re anxious to deliver the best quality answer possible – and therefore indicates that they will apply the same consideration to their work.
+Often, hiring managers and potential employers are looking for candidates who are careful, thoughtful, and take their time.
+This demonstrates their desire to deliver the best quality answer possible and will be likely to apply the same consideration to their work.

 So, if you’re faced with a question that you’re not sure how to answer, remember that you aren’t being judged on how speedy you are.
 If you need some time to gather your thoughts, consider saying something like, “That’s a great question.
 Let me think about that for a second.”